CarstenMaul/ai-os/README.md

 2. Speak your modification request
 3. Or click the text button (✏️) to type modifications

+### Version Control & Snapshots
+1. **Creating Snapshots**: Click the save button (💾) when you want to save the current app state
+2. **Smart Save Indication**: Save button is only enabled when there are unsaved changes
+3. **Managing Versions**: Click the revert button (🔄) to view, restore, or delete snapshots
+4. **Active State Tracking**: Current active snapshot is clearly marked with green border and "(ACTIVE)" label
+5. **Safe Deletion**: Delete unwanted snapshots while protecting the currently active version
+6. **Custom Descriptions**: Add meaningful descriptions when creating snapshots for easy identification

 ### 3D Graphics & Visualization Apps
 AI-OS now supports creating sophisticated 3D graphics and data visualization applications: